kellrott/galaxy-tooldev-docs/docs/04_ToolWrapper.md

 &lt;data format="bam" name="output_bam" label="BQSR BAM" from_work_dir="output.bam"/&gt;
 &lt;/outputs&gt;
 ```
-Then the actual shell script which runs the command (this leverages the “configfile” directive though technically not a configuration file):
+Then the actual shell script which runs the command (this leverages the "configfile" directive though technically not a configuration file):

 ```
 &lt;configfiles&gt;